Suspicious Package

 end tell

--- handler to get the entitlement info (as text) for given "installed item" of executable type
+-- handler to get the symbol info (as text) for given "installed item" of executable type

 set tmpPath to POSIX path of (path to temporary items)